-Additional complexities are inherent in correlating δ13C records from primary phosphogenic strata: compounded with issues of lateral discontinuity and stratigraphic condensation (Anttila et al, 2023; Föllmi et al., 1995, 2017), remineralization and variable redox conditions associated with phosphogenesis may also drive local δ13C gradients: phosphogenesis has been shown to occur in environments that promote the authigenic precipitation of carbonate near the sulfate reduction-methanogenic transitional zone (e.g. Cui et al., 2016; 2017), resulting in variable authigenic δ13C compositions.
-Though some of the δ13C values derived from this interval likely incorporate an authigenic component, texturally homogenous micritic cements within primary phosphogenic strata were targeted for δ13C analysis whenever possible in order to minimize potential authigenic contamination.
+Additional complexities are inherent in correlating δ13C records from primary phosphogenic strata: compounded with issues of lateral discontinuity and stratigraphic condensation (Anttila et al, 2023; Föllmi, 1996; Föllmi et al., 2017), remineralization and variable redox conditions associated with phosphogenesis may also drive local δ13C gradients: phosphogenesis has been shown to occur in environments that promote the authigenic precipitation of carbonate near the sulfate reduction-methanogenic transitional zone (e.g. Cui et al., 2016; 2017), resulting in variable authigenic δ13C compositions.
+Though some of the δ13C values derived from the condensed intervals of the Kheseen Fm likely incorporate an authigenic component, texturally homogenous micritic cements within primary phosphogenic strata were targeted for δ13C analysis whenever possible in order to minimize potential authigenic contamination.

 5.3 Chronostratigraphy and Neoproterozoic-Cambrian evolution of the Khuvsgul Group

 We combine our new age model with lithostratigraphic and facies observations summarized above to develop a model for the Neoproterozoic-Cambrian evolution of the Khuvsgul basin.
-A representative tectonic subsidence curve was calculated using a modified version of the backstripping model of Müller et al. (2018); all input data, assumed lithological characteristics are summarized in the Appendix and tabulated in Table SI4.
-The model tectonic subsidence curve, and schematic cartoon outlining the tectonic evolution of the Khuvsgul basin(s) are shown in figure 12.
+A representative tectonic subsidence curve was calculated using a modified version of the backstripping model of Müller et al. (2018); all input data and assumed lithological characteristics are summarized in the Appendix, and tabulated in the Supplementary Information (Table S4).
+The model tectonic subsidence curve and a cartoon summarizing the tectonic evolution of the Khuvsgul basin(s) are shown in figure 12.

-5.3.1 Cryogenian rift-drift transition: Following the emplacement of volcanics associated with the Sarkhoi/Zavkhan arc in the Tonian, and termination of arc magmatism on the margin, rifting allowed the deposition of the uppermost Sarkhoi and Arasan siliciclastic sequences.
+5.3.1 Cryogenian rift-drift transition: Following the emplacement of volcanic rocks associated with the Sarkhoi/Zavkhan arc in the Tonian and termination of arc magmatism on the margin, rifting accomodated the deposition of the uppermost Sarkhoi and Arasan siliciclastic sequences.
 The variable thicknesses and facies of these units can be attributed to rift-related paleotopographic variability across the basin.
-The development of rift-related, localized accommodation space continued into deposition of the Ongolog Fm with a mid-Cryogenian rift-drift transition to passive-margin deposition through the early Ediacaran (fig. 12A), as evidenced by a shift towards more gradational changes in formational thickness across the basin in the Bakh Fm and overlying Khirvesteg Fm.
-The development of a passive margin on the western margin of the TMT is corroborated by a lack of Cryogenian and Ediacaran magmatism and the exponential decay of tectonic subsidence (fig. 12).
+The development of riftogenic, localized accommodation space continued through deposition of the syn-Sturtian Ongolog Fm, followed by a mid-Cryogenian rift-drift transition to passive-margin deposition.
+The passive margin persisted through the early Ediacaran (fig. 12A), as evidenced by a shift towards more gradational changes in formational thickness across the basin in the Bakh Fm and overlying Khirvesteg Fm.
+The development of a passive margin on the western margin of the TMT is corroborated by a lack of Cryogenian and Ediacaran magmatism, and the apparent exponential decay of tectonic subsidence (fig. 12).

 5.3.2 Ediacaran hiatus: A basinally-ubiquitous unconformity surface above basal Ediacaran strata (figs. 6, 11A) across the Khuvsgul region is potentially related to accretion on the eastern margin of the TMT.
-An inferred collision is supported by ~630-620 Ma peaks in detrital zircon data from the Dzhida and Hamardavaa regions (Shkol’nik et al., 2016; terrane locations shown in fig. 1), which also occur in detrital zircon spectra from younger Khuvsgul Group rocks in the Khoridol Saridag Range (fig. 9).
+An inferred collision is supported by ca. 630-620 Ma peaks in detrital zircon age data from the Dzhida and Hamardavaa regions (Shkol’nik et al., 2016; terrane locations shown in fig. 1), which also occur in detrital zircon spectra from younger Khuvsgul Group rocks in the Khoridol Saridag Range (fig. 9).
 A similar hiatal surface is observed between the Shuurgat and Zuune Arts Fms. of the Tsagaan Oloom Group (Bold et al., 2016a, Smith et al., 2016), and is potentially related to accretion of the Bayankhongor ophiolite to the east.